bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Session-2.md

 * [Vespin-Aevaris](Vespin-Aevaris) got 1 size of *necrotic flesh bits* from surgery
 * 2 [Dungeoneering Kit](../../Example-Gear#Dungeoneering%20Kit) + Excavation Tool Set + [Light Kit](../../Example-Gear#Light%20Kit) need to return all but the light kit.
 * [Simple-Joe](Simple-Joe) was given 8 silver for performing surgery
-* 15 minutes into the mine traveling and getting tired.
+* 15 minutes into the mine travelling and getting tired.
 * ambushed by the remains of the miners: [The Full](Monsters#The%20Full), and 9 of [The Hungry](Monsters#The%20Hungry) in the clearing where the attack took place.
 * [Arturas-Gabrys](Arturas-Gabrys) destroyed [The Full](Monsters#The%20Full) lobbing off its head
 * The full provided an Apex Predator Bit